Manage session-scoped packages

 Session-scoped R libraries and SparklyR

 With spark_apply() in SparklyR, you can use any R package inside Spark.
-By default, in sparklyr::spark_apply(), the packages argument is set to FALSE.
+By default, in sparklyr::spark_apply(), the packages argument sets to FALSE.
 This copies libraries in the current libPaths to the workers, allowing you to import and use them on workers.
 For example, you can run the following to generate a caesar-encrypted message with sparklyr::spark_apply():

 install.packages("caesar", repos = "https://cran.microsoft.com/snapshot/2021-07-16/")